iacobus-net/ptmf/README.md

 #Target
 Provide a usefull framework to easy develop multicast applications.
 PTMF is been designed to be used to implement Scada Multicast on SmartGrids.
-At present test applcaitions are using IEC 60870-5-104 protocol.
+At present test applications are using IEC 60870-5-104 protocol.
 New protocol IEC 61850 could be used too.